Grades Prekindergarten through Four

 In fifth and sixth grade, students work with fractions, decimals, percents, and integers.
 In the seventh grade, they study topics in number theory such as number patterns, matrices, symbolic logic, probability, and data analysis.
 In eighth grade they study algebra, either formally or on an introductory level.

 Fifth graders study the Middle Ages around the world.
-Sixth graders study contemporary cultures.
+Sixth graders study global issues and world geography.
 Both grades spend considerable time on geography skills.
 Seventh graders study United States history and government.
 Eighth graders complete the first half of a two-year course in World History and Western Civilization.
 All Middle School students write research papers and deliver oral presentations.

 The science program is organized around themes drawn from the scientific disciplines of biology, chemistry, and physical science.
-In class and laboratories, fifth graders study cells, plants, and minerals; sixth graders study chemistry and physical science; seventh graders study general science with an emphasis on human biology; and eighth graders study physical science and environmental science and ecology.
+In class and laboratories, fifth graders take a survey science class covering all the major disciplines; sixth graders study chemistry and physical science; seventh graders study life science; and eighth graders study earth science and space systems.

 Modern and Classical Language

-Fifth and sixth graders take Spanish.
-Seventh and eighth graders take French, Spanish, Mandarin Chinese or Latin.
+Fifth and sixth graders can take either Spanish or Mandarin Chinese.
+Seventh and eighth graders can take either French, Spanish, Mandarin Chinese or Latin.
 Two years of seventh and eighth grade language study is equivalent to one year in high school.

 Fifth and sixth graders take one trimester each of art, drama, chorus and instrumental music.
 Their arts studies include dramatic and choral performances.
 Seventh and eighth graders study Quakerism and the Arts, studio art, and general music.
 The Quakerism and the Arts class blends acting with Quaker principles and history.
 Eighth graders take two one-semester art classes and have the opportunity to choose advanced studio work or instrumental instruction.
 All students may participate in instrumental and vocal ensembles.
 Seventh and eighth graders may also participate in extra-curricular dramatic productions.

-In fifth through eighth grades computers and technology are integrated into all areas of the curriculum.
+Computers and technology are integrated into all areas of the curriculum in the Middle School.
 Instruction includes ethics, research, and applications.
-Computer labs are available throughout the building and students in grades 6, 7, and 8 are provided with laptops.
+Fifth graders have laptops that they use in the classroom and students in grades sixth through eighth are provided with a laptop as part of our one-to-one laptop program.

 Fifth and sixth graders have physical education classes five times a week.
 In seventh and eighth grade, students may participate on one of our competitive teams or in a dance class during the fall and spring seasons; during the winter, the choices include competitive teams or physical education class.
 Middle School sports and classes include: baseball, basketball, cross country, dance, field hockey, football, lacrosse, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.